 HOW IT WORKS

-Our Back 2 Basics grants are delivered to- school districts to support the elimination of the Harmful 7 ingredients.
-Back 2 Basics grant recipients are committed to the elimination of ingredients of concern, have a sustainable plan to reach that goal and are in need of financial assistance.
+Our grants are delivered to school districts to support the elimination of the Harmful 7 ingredients.
+Grant recipients are committed to the elimination of ingredients of concern, have a sustainable plan to reach that goal and are in need of financial assistance.
 Each partner has unique needs ranging from, but not limited to, capital equipment to education and marketing to professional development and training.

 Programs & Partnerships